dendronhq/dendron-site/vault/dendron.topic.users.md

 #### Configuration

 Don't like user tags?
-You can disable them by setting the [[enableUserTags|dendron.ref.config.dendron#enableusertags]] configuration to false.
+You can disable them by setting the [[enableUserTags|dendron.ref.config#enableusertags]] configuration to false.